Preferred-Potties/loocator/README.md

 <br>![](Flutter/assets/addReview.gif)![](Flutter/assets/reviews.gif)
 - Search Functionality: Implement a search feature to enable users to find restrooms based on location, specific amenities, or accessibility options.
 - Secure Authentication: Ensure user privacy and security with a robust authentication system that allows users to create accounts and securely access the app's features.
-The "Loocater" app aims to make the process of finding and reviewing public restrooms convenient and reliable for users, enhancing their overall experience while on the go.
+The "loocator" app aims to make the process of finding and reviewing public restrooms convenient and reliable for users, enhancing their overall experience while on the go.

-## Getting Loocater setup locally
+## Getting loocator setup locally

 1. Download and Install Node.js and npm:
 - Visit the official Node.js website (https://nodejs.org) and download the appropriate version for your operating system.